yegor256/blog/_posts/2019/jun/2019-06-11-where-do-you-seek-help.md

 out that his team couldn't solve the problem, he came to me, and a few other people.
 He was not a software developer, that's why he didn't know about Stack Overflow.
-But he was seeking help everywhere _around_ his team, while his <del>slaves</del> programmers were trying to find a solution by themselves.
+But he was seeking help everywhere _around_ his team, while his ~~slaves~~ programmers were trying to find a solution by themselves.

 Maybe that's why he is a co-founder and they are his employees?